dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		return string "X", "Y" or "Z".

-# Edge routing
+# Router
-### getEdgeByKey(iObj, iKey, iType):
+### getSubByKey(iObj, iKey, iType, iSubType):

-	getEdgeByKey(iObj, iKey, iType) - this is extended version of getEdgeIndexByKey function.
-This function has been created to solve resized edge.
+	getSubByKey(iObj, iKey, iType, iSubType) - this is extended version of getEdgeIndexByKey function.
+	This function has been created to solve resized edge problem.
 If you cut the edge the next edge will change the Length.
 So, also the BoundBox will be changed.
 With this function you can customize reference key to solve the Topology Naming Problem.

 ##### Args:

-		iObj: object of the edge
+		iObj: object for the sub-object
 		iKey: array with keys
 		iType: type of comparison
+		iSubType: type of sub-object to return, "edge" or "face"

 ##### Usage:

 		key = [ e.CenterOfMass, plane ]
-		[ edge, edgeName, edgeIndex ] = MagicPanels.getEdgeByKey(o, key, "CenterOfMass")
+		[ edge, edgeName, edgeIndex ] = MagicPanels.getSubByKey(o, key, "CenterOfMass", "edge")

 ##### Result:

 		return edge object, name like Edge1 and also index starting from 0 (for iObj.Shape.Edges[index])

-### getEdgeSketchRotation(iEdge):
+### getSketchPatternRotation(iObj, iSub):

-	getEdgeSketchRotation(iEdge) - returns Rotation object which can be passed directly to setSketchPlacement functions.
-	The Sketch will be perpendicular to the edge, so it can be used as router bit to cut the edge.
+	getSketchPatternRotation(iObj, iSub) - returns Rotation object which can be passed directly to setSketchPlacement functions.
+The Sketch will be perpendicular to the iSub object, so it can be used as router bit to cut the edge or face.

 ##### Args:

-		iEdge: edge object
+		iObj: object for sub-object
+		iSub: selected sub-object, edge or face

 ##### Usage:

+		r = MagicPanels.getSketchPatternRotation(o, edge)
-		r = MagicPanels.getEdgeSketchRotation(edge)
+		r = MagicPanels.getSketchPatternRotation(o, face)

 ##### Result:

 		return FreeCAD.Rotation object.

-### edgeRouter(iPad, iEdge, iSketch, iLength, iLabel, iType):
+### edgeRouter(iPad, iSub, iSketch, iLength, iLabel, iType):

-	edgeRouter(iObj, iEdge, iSketch, iLabel, iType) - this function is router for the edge.
-It cut the iEdge with iSketch pattern.
+	edgeRouter(iPad, iSub, iSketch, iLength, iLabel, iType) - this function is router for the edge.
+It cut the iSub with iSketch pattern.
 The new object will get iLabel label.

 ##### Args:

-		iPad: Pad object of the edge, for routing
+		iPad: Pad object of the sub-object, for routing
-		iEdge: edge object
+		iSub: sub-object, edge or face
-		iSketch: sketch object will be used as pattern to cut, the sketch should be around XYZ center cross. iLength (optional): length to cut, float or int value, 0 means along all edge
+		iSketch: sketch object will be used as pattern to cut, the sketch should be around XYZ center cross.
+		iLength: length to cut, float or int value, 0 means ThroughAll
 		iLabel: label for new object
 		iType: type of routing